Guptaji03/colorlib-deluxe/README.md

 # Delux Clone

 Delux is a website for hotel and resort booking.
-This has been a project built within a week in colabration with 3 team members
+This has been a project built within a week in collaboration with 4 team members